mseurre/OctreeColorQuantizer-opencv/README.md

 # OctreeColorQuantizer-opencv
-Color quantization of images using octree (implemented in C++ with OpenCV)
+Color quantization of images using octrees (implemented in C++ with OpenCV)